 - Heart disease

 Keep in mind that with any type of exercise, you want to be sure to stretch out beforehand.
 The same holds true with gardening.
-Stretch your arms, legs, and back before heading out into the yard.
-You many also want to vary your gardening chores from day to day.
+Stretch your arms, legs and back before heading out into the yard.
+You may also want to vary your gardening chores from day to day.
 This will ensure that every section of your garden and body gets attention.

 So get out there and play in the dirt!
 Garden for the health of it.